MsftArg-AI/OpenAI-CognitiveSearch/README.md

 * Chat and Q&A interfaces
 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
 * Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Cognitive Search)
-* Settings directly in the UX to tweak the behavior and experiment with options
+* Shows possible approaches to Web Scraping and Index the Content in order to interact Web Content with ChatGPT
+* Shows possible approaches to Index your content from SharePoint Sources and interact with your content.

 ![Chat screen](docs/chatscreen.png)

 ## Getting Started

-> **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
-You can request access [here](https://aka.ms/oaiapply).
-You can also visit [here](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.
+> **IMPORTANT:** To successfully execute and operate this illustration, it is necessary to possess an Azure subscription that has been authorized for use with the Azure OpenAI service.
+Request for access to this service can be made via this link: https://aka.ms/oaiapply.
+Additionally, for those who are new to Azure, it may be worthwhile to explore the opportunity of acquiring complimentary Azure credits to facilitate the initial setup, which can be done via this website: https://azure.microsoft.com/free/cognitive-search/.

 > **AZURE RESOURCE COSTS** by default this sample will create Azure App Service and Azure Cognitive Search resources that have a monthly cost, as well as Form Recognizer resource that has cost per document page.
 You can switch them to free versions of each of them if you want to avoid this cost by changing the parameters file under the infra folder (though there are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.)